 4.1.3 Before embedding in a paraffin block, cut the SIS in 2 - 3 slices and place them in a paraffin-filled metal base mold so that the cut surfaces face downwards.
 Add the tissue cassette on top of the mold as a backing.

-4.1.4 Cut 5 µm slices and float them on a 40°C water bath for straighting, then mount slides onto suitable glass slides.
+4.1.4 Cut 5 µm slices and float them on a 40°C water bath for straightening, then mount slides onto suitable glass slides.
 Uncoated slides are used for H&E-stains, polylysine-coated slides for immunohistological staining to improve attachment.
 Let slices dry thoroughly.

 4.1.5 Melt paraffin, remove it with xylene and rehydrate slices for following staining.